Defenses Against Wire Fraud Charges

 The statute of limitations applying to federal wire fraud charges is 5 years.
 If five years have elapsed from the date on which the last alleged fraudulent communication was transmitted, then the government’s indictment is too late and should be dismissed.

-In the hands of an inexperienced defense lawyer, it is legally possible for a defendant to be convicted and imprisoned even though the statute of limitations would have barred the prosecution had the lawyer raised the defense.
+In the hands of an inexperienced defense lawyer, a defendant could be convicted and imprisoned even though the statute of limitations would have barred the prosecution if the lawyer had raised that defense.

 Wire Fraud Defense

-If you have been charged with wire fraud, rely on our experienced federal wire fraud defense lawyers at Stechschulte Nell.
+If you have been charged with wire fraud, rely on our experienced federal wire fraud defense lawyers at StechLaw Criminal Defense.
 We are ready to defend your case.
 Call 813-280-1244 for a case review today.

 To learn more about how we can help